PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/game-consoles/nintendo-game-consoles/wiiu.md

 Cemu emulator uses Graphic Packs to enhance games graphics but also to fix bugs in some games.

-Graphic Packs are not managed automatically from RetroBat and need to be enabled in the emulator, once enabled, they will be used when launching the game from RetroBat.
+Graphic Packs are not managed automatically from ProjectArcade and need to be enabled in the emulator, once enabled, they will be used when launching the game from ProjectArcade.

 Proceed as follows to enable Graphic Packs.